 Unique Wedding Venues in Connecticut

-I researched so many locations while planning, and found that there are some pretty unique wedding venues in Connecticut, if you do a little digging.
-Some require more DIY than others, so it really depends on how involved you want to be in the planning.
+I researched so many locations while wedding planning, and found that there are some pretty unique wedding venues in Connecticut, if you do a little digging.
+I’ve even photographed weddings at a few of them, and I can say that it is a totally inspiring to shoot at a gorgeous venue with lots of character.
+Some of these venues require more DIY than others, so it really depends on how involved you want to be in the planning.
 Restaurants can be awesome because food, tables, and tableware are all included, and the locations that let you bring in all your own vendors can be great if you want to really personalize everything.
 I’m glad to put some of this research to use-maybe you’ll find your ideal place!

 The New England Carousel Museum